My venue requires a 'day of' coordinator; what is that?

-A venue coordinator handles questions about facilities, event parking, liability and insurance questions, as well as going over expectations for rules about the venue.
-A day of coordinator assists with things such as coordinating the day of timeline, following up with vendors, and assisting with setup and teardown.
+A venue coordinator handles questions about facilities, event parking, liability and insurance questions, and overall guidelines about the venue.
+A day of coordinator executes your vision by helping with aspects of your wedding such as following up with vendors and coordinating the day of timeline, floorplan, and assisting with setup and teardown, among other things.

 Quite often couples assume that the venue coordinator will cover all of these tasks, and then are left scrambling at the last minute to fill the position.
-Many venues nowadays will require that there be a day of coordinator in place in order to ensure that all of the work be finished.
+Many venues often require a professional day of coordinator in place in order to ensure that all of the work be finished.

 How can I afford a wedding planner?

 To be quite honest, I’m not sure how people can afford not to afford a planner.
 I don’t say that to generate more business, but because I honestly believe it.
-Whether you have a budget of 10K or 80K, there are smart ways to spend your money effectively to ensure that you have the day of your dreams.
+There are smart ways to spend your money effectively to ensure that you have the day of your dreams.

 What if I have a friend or family member coordinate my wedding?